Polygraphs of finite derivation type: Introduction

 \subsubsection{Refinements of Squier's conditions}

-By his results, Squier has opened two different directions to explore, one homological and one homotopical, in the quest for a complete characterisation of the existence of finite convergent presentations of monoids.

-Homological and homotopical finiteness conditions are related: finite derivation type implies homological type left-$\fp_3$, as proved by several authors~\cite{CremannsOtto94,Pride95,Lafont95}.
-The converse implication is false in general, as already noted by Squier in~\cite{Squier94}.
-Yet it is true in the special case of groups~\cite{CremannsOtto96}.
-However, the invariants homological type left-$\fp_3$ and finite derivation type are not complete characterisations of the property to admit a finite convergent presentation: they are necessary, but not sufficient conditions, as proved by Squier in~\cite{Squier94}.
-Following this observation, various refinements of both invariants have been explored.
+Squier's homological and homotopical finiteness conditions are related: finite derivation type implies homological type left-$\FP_3$, as proved by several authors~\cite{CremannsOtto94,Pride95,Lafont95}.
+The converse implication is false in general, as already noted above with the monoid~$\S_1$, but it is true in the special case of groups~\cite{CremannsOtto96}.
+Squier has proved in~\cite{Squier94} that the invariant homological type left-$\FP_3$ is a necessary, but not sufficient condition for a monoid to admit a finite convergent presentation, the same question being still open for the homotopical invariant finite derivation type.
+After Squier, various refinements of both invariants have been explored, in the quest for a complete characterisation of the existence of finite convergent presentations of monoids.

-In the homological direction, thanks to the notion of abelian resolution, one defines the more restrictive conditions homological type left-$\fp_n$, for every natural number $n>3$, and homological type left-$\fp_{\infty}$: a monoid $\M$ has homological type left-$\fp_{\infty}$ if there exists a resolution of the trivial $\Zb\M$-module by finitely generated and projective $\Zb\M$-modules.
-In~\cite{Kobayashi90}, a notion of $n$-fold critical branching is used to complete the exact sequence~\eqref{resolution3} into a resolution, obtaining the following implication: if a monoid admits a finite convergent presentation, then it is of homological type left-$\fp_{\infty}$, the converse implication still being false in general.
+In the homological direction, thanks to the notion of abelian resolution, one defines the more restrictive conditions homological type left-$\FP_n$, for every natural number~$n>3$, and homological type left-$\FP_{\infty}$: a monoid~$\M$ has homological type left-$\FP_{\infty}$ if there exists a resolution of the trivial $\Zb\M$-module by finitely generated and projective $\Zb\M$-modules.
+In~\cite{Kobayashi90}, a notion of $n$-fold critical branching is used to complete the exact sequence~\eqref{resolution3} into a resolution, obtaining the following implication: if a monoid admits a finite convergent presentation, then it is of homological type left-$\FP_{\infty}$, the converse implication still being false in general.
 The same results are also known for associative algebras presented by a finite Gr\"obner basis~\cite{Anick86} and for groups~\cite{Cohen92,Brown92,Groves90}.
-One can obtain similar implications with the properties right-$\fp_{\infty}$ and bi-$\fp_{\infty}$, defined with resolutions by right-modules and bimodules, respectively.
+One can obtain similar implications with the properties right-$\FP_{\infty}$ and bi-$\FP_{\infty}$, defined with resolutions by right modules and bimodules, respectively.
 In~\cite{GuiraudMalbos12advances}, the authors give a construction of a resolution involving $n$-fold critical branchings and based on the notion of normalisation strategy.